Food and Nutrition Presentations

 “Food and our Body: Part Two” (Grade 2)

 Students will learn about Canada’s Food Guide including food variety and the benefits of drinking water.
-Games include a jeopardy-like trivia game and brainstorming activity involving ways to eat a variety of familiar foods.
+Games include a jeopardy-like trivia game and a brainstorming activity involving ways to eat a variety of familiar foods.

-Grade 2 Teacher Guide
+Grade 2 Teacher Guide (English)

 Grade 2 Food Variety (English)